Airline: Beginnings

 Other British competitors were quick to follow – Handley Page Transport was established in 1919 and used the company's converted wartime Type O/400 bombers with a capacity for 12 passengers, to run a London-Paris passenger service.

-The first French airline was Société des lignes Latécoère, later known as Aéropostale, which started its first service in late 1918 to Spain.
-The Société Générale des Transports Aériens was created in late 1919, by the Farman brothers and the Farman F.60 Goliath plane flew scheduled services from Toussus-le-Noble to Kenley, near Croydon, England.
+Société des lignes Latécoère, a predecessor of Air France, later known as Aéropostale, started its first airmail service in late 1924 to Spain.
+The Société Générale des Transports Aériens was created in late 1919, by the Farman brothers.
+It began a weekly service between Paris and Brussels on 22 March 1919, the world's first international commercial aviation service.
+The Farman F.60 Goliath plane flew scheduled services from Toussus-le-Noble to Kenley, near Croydon, England.
 Another early French airline was the Compagnie des Messageries Aériennes, established in 1919 by Louis-Charles Breguet, offering a mail and freight service between Le Bourget Airport, Paris and Lesquin Airport, Lille.

 The first German airline to use heavier than air aircraft was Deutsche Luft-Reederei established in 1917 which started operating in February 1919.
 In its first year, the D.L.R. operated regularly scheduled flights on routes with a combined length of nearly 1000 miles.
 By 1921 the D.L.R. network was more than 3000 km (1865 miles) long, and included destinations in the Netherlands, Scandinavia and the Baltic Republics.
 Another important German airline was Junkers Luftverkehr, which began operations in 1921.
 It was a division of the aircraft manufacturer Junkers, which became a separate company in 1924.
 It operated joint-venture airlines in Austria, Denmark, Estonia, Finland, Hungary, Latvia, Norway, Poland, Sweden and Switzerland.